Advertising & Postering in Residence

 Year-round residences

 Yes, UBC students can advertise in year-round residences during the summer months.
-Please refer to the relevant instructions above.
+Please refer to the relevant instructions in your poster approval email.

 Winter Session residences